I cannot tell you how many times we have made calm down bottles! My kids are obsessed and it is one of their favorite activities to make.

 - Rubbing alcohol (to remove the glue residue from the label on the bottle)

-- Decorations: Craft gems, beads, sequins, tiny butterflies or any other small craft decoration you have at home
+- Decorations: Craft gems, beads, sequins, tiny butterflies, tiny animals or any other small craft decoration you have at home

 - Water